sandormatyas/gotta-process-em-all/README.md

 # gotta-process-em-all

-This repository contains code and notes for pulling, and processing data form the PokéAPI.
+This repository contains resources for a case study.
+There is code and notes for pulling, and processing data form the PokéAPI.

 ## Scope for the tasks

 Pokémon that appear in `red`, `blue`, `leafgreen` or `white` are in scope.

-The following data is required:
+The following fields are required:
 - id
-- name
+- name (titlecase)
 - height
 - weight
 - base_experience
 - order
+- default_front sprite
+- bmi (needs to be calculated)

 ## Pull data about Pokémon from specific games

 After looking at the documentation for the API, I concluded that, unfortunately, it is not possible to fetch all Pokémon in a given game with a specific endpoint or query parameter or anything similar.
 I came up with the following approaches: